ZzzJjt/zhengjiatong.github.io/index.md

 ## Education

-- **M.S.** in Computer Science, Shenyang Institute of Automation, UCAS, 2023–2026
+- **M.S.** in Computer Science, Shenyang Institute of Automation, Uiversity of Chinese Acadamy of Science, 2023–2026
 - **B.E.** in Automation, Harbin Engineering University, 2019–2023

 ## Major Courses